-The delivery time of auto-repeat jobs is defined as follows:
+The delivery times of jobs with auto-repeated delivery are defined as follows:

-- The first job in the auto-repeat sequence will be delivered at the date and time specified in the basic options of the Schedule Delivery page (see above).
+- The first delivery occurs at the date and time specified in the basic options of the Schedule Delivery page (see above).

-- Each subsequent copy of the original job will then be delivered a certain amount of time after the previous delivery, which is defined in the advanced options as the Delay interval between repeated deliveries.
+- Each subsequent delivery happens a certain amount of time after the previous delivery, which is defined in the advanced options as the Delay interval between repeated deliveries.

-- If you specify "Immediate Delivery" and a repeat interval of "12 Hours" for the first job and authorize that job at 09:15, then the initial job would be delivered at 09:15, the first copy would be delivered at 21:15, the second copy at 09:15 of the next day, and so on.
+- If you specify "Immediate Delivery" and a repeat interval of "12 Hours" for the initial delivery and authorize the job at 09:15, then the initial delivery occurs at 09:15, the second one at 21:15, the third one at 09:15 of the next day, and so on.

 - If you specify "Deliver at 12:00" and a repeat interval of "24 Hours" (or for the same effect "1 Day"), then you would get one delivery each day, at 12:00.

-- If you specify "Deliver at 10:20 on Nov.
-25th 2004" (which happens to be a Monday) and a repeat interval of "2 Weeks", then this would cause a copy of the job to be delivered at 10:20 of the Monday of every second week after the initial delivery.
+- If you specify "Deliver at 10:20 on Dec.
+6th 2021" (which happens to be a Monday) and a repeat interval of "2 Weeks", then this would cause a subsequent delivery to occur at 10:20 of the Monday of every second week after the initial delivery.

 - If you specify "Deliver at 12:00 on Jan.
-1st 2005" and a repeat interval of "3 Months", you would get a delivery on the first of each of the months January, April, July, and October resulting in one mailing at the beginning of each quarter.
+1st 2022" and a repeat interval of "3 Months", you would get a delivery on the first of each of the months January, April, July, and October resulting in one delivery at the beginning of each quarter.

-Dynamic recipients are the just-in-time variants of recipients defined by text upload or a select from a database, as well as Classic LISTSERV lists, LISTSERV Maestro subscriber lists or recipients selected from a database by LISTSERV.
+Dynamic recipients are the just-in-time variants of recipients defined by text upload or a select from a database, as well as LISTSERV lists, Maestro subscriber lists or recipients selected from a database by LISTSERV.
 What all these recipient types have in common is that the actual list of recipients a job will be mailed to is determined "just-in-time" at the moment prior to delivery.
-If such a job auto-repeats itself, each repeated copy may be mailed to a different list of recipients.
+If such a delivery is performed repeatedly, then each delivery may yield a different list of recipients.